 This Framework & Green Assets are managed by a dedicated Green Bond Committee.
-The committee consists of: CEO, CFO, CCO and another representants from the Treasury Department in Eika Boligkreditt as issuer, and the CSR department in Eika Gruppen.
+The committee consists of: CEO, CFO and CCO in Eika Boligkreditt as issuer, and the CSR department in Eika Gruppen.

 The Green Bond Committee will meet on a regular basis (at least annually) and will conduct an additional review on the selected mortgages to ensure ongoing compliance with the Eligibility Criteria.